raghumntv/Evolving_REST_API/README.md

 Single-responsibility principle achieved
 with positive and negative test cases

-kepping a separate file for post client so that all other create api case can have access
+keeping a separate file for post client so that all others create api test case can access